top of page

 1600px_COLOURBOX46719318.jpeg

-Søren Kjærgaard, Jonas Westergaard and Peter Bruun have for several years been leading voices on the European music scene within modern jazz, improvised music and contemporary composition.
+For years, Søren Kjærgaard, Jonas Westergaard, and Peter Bruun have been trailblazers on the European music scene, pushing the boundaries of modern jazz, improvised music, and contemporary composition.

-The trio excels in an extremely thorough and collective study of original material.
-Through processing and immersion from every conceivable perspective, a bodily understanding of complex musical concepts sprouts and gives the three musicians a completely liberated intuition to move between composition and improvisation.
+Their secret lies in an intense, collective exploration of original material.
+Through meticulous study and examination from every angle, they've achieved a deep, intuitive understanding of complex musical concepts that allows them to effortlessly move between composition and improvisation.

 “…compositions and improvisations replace each other seamlessly in a fascinating work with structures that point partly back to history and partly directly into the future"